pkcarbonmint/template-jsf/OPTIMIZATION.md

 ## Solution

 We implemented a parallel processing approach using Node.js worker threads to distribute the workload across multiple CPU cores.
-This significantly improves performance by utilizing system resources more efficiently.
+We also converted all synchronous file operations to asynchronous Promise-based equivalents, which significantly improves performance by avoiding blocking the event loop.

 ## Implementation